jeetsukumaran/DendroPy/README.txt

 Introduction
 ============

-DendroPy is a Python library for phylogenetic scripting, simulation, data processing and data manipulation, with its main home page here:
+DendroPy is a Python library for phylogenetic scripting, simulation, data processing and data manipulation, with its primary home page at:

     http://packages.python.org/DendroPy/

 DendroPy provides classes and functions for working with phylogenetic data such as trees and character matrices, and supports reading and writing of the data in a range of standard phylogenetic data formats, such as NEXUS, NEWICK, NeXML, Phylip, FASTA, etc.

 In addition, scripts for performing some useful phylogenetic computations are distributed as part of the libary, such as SumTrees, which summarizes the support for splits or clades given by a posterior sample of phylogenetic trees.

 Requirements and Installation